CathedralCode/Builder/README.md

 ### Step 2: Register Builder Module:

 To register Builder is even easier, it just needs to be added to the module array.
+This enables ui for console and web.

 Edit `config/development.config.php`:
 ```php